compadvance/weflubit-api-client-php/README.md

 ### Run the test script

 You can run the PHP test script to call the GET account/status API endpoint.
-A successful respnse means that everything is configured correctly (Note: The script terminates at [line 25] (https://github.com/Flubit/merchant-api-client-php/blob/master/test.php#L25) to prevent test data being sent to the API.
+A successful respnse means that everything is configured correctly (Note: The script terminates at [line 25] (https://github.com/Flubit/merchant-api-client-php/blob/master/test.php#L25) to prevent test data being sent to the API).

 ```
 php test.php